krakenjs/zoid-demo/README.md

-xcomponent demo
+zoid demo
 ---------------

-A forkable demo repo for [xcomponent](https://github.com/krakenjs/xcomponent) to help you get started.
+A forkable demo repo for [zoid](https://github.com/krakenjs/zoid) to help you get started.

-[xcomponent](https://github.com/krakenjs/xcomponent) is a cross-domain component library which helps you render iframes and popups, pass down props, accept callbacks, and much more.
+[zoid](https://github.com/krakenjs/zoid) is a cross-domain component library which helps you render iframes and popups, pass down props, accept callbacks, and much more.
 This repo sets you up with the best possible starting point for building an xcomponent, including:

 - Predefined webpack, babel, karma etc. configs for working with xcomponent
 - Predefined test-setup, including a mock component frame